beaumanvienna/vulkan/README.md

 If you have Visual Studio 2022, use instead:<br/>
 premake5.exe vs2022<br/>
 <br/>
-Open the solution for vulkan, switch to Release, and hit F5<br/>
+Open the solution for Vulkan, switch to Release, and hit F5<br/>
 <br/>
 <br/>